 Vital signs are routinely at the doctor and nurse's discretion.

 Yes, you can stay overnight with your child in the ICP unit.
 Only one parent can stay overnight, however.

 Chairs in most patient rooms fold out into cots.
 There are showers in each patient room for parents to use, and lockers and safes where you can secure valuables.

 The call light is attached to the hospital bed on the TV control box.
 If you or your child needs a nurse, press the button labeled "nurse."
 The unit secretary will answer your call through an intercom system.

 If you have an emergency, press the red staff emergency/staff assist button on the wall.
 The button is only to be used in an emergency!

-How can I contact my child's nurse when I am not at Children's?
+How can I contact my child's nurse when I am not at Boston Children's?

 Each bed space has a telephone number.
 To use the phone, dial 9 + 0 + Area Code + telephone number.
 You may need to charge calls if outside the local area.
 You can charge outgoing calls to your home phone or a phone credit card, or make a collect call.
 The phone company charges extra for all outgoing calls, including local calls.
 There is no charge for incoming calls.